 A job shadow experience entails hosting a CMC student, in your office, for a full day of observation.
 Organized by interest cluster, we are seeking individuals who would be willing to host students for a 6-8 hour office visit over winter and summer breaks.
 The goals is to provide CMC students with more information about career options and to personally experience a day in the life in various professions.
 If you are interested in learning more, please complete the following survey, and a career coach assigned to your preferred interest cluster will be in touch if we match you with a student.

 Each year, we organize student networking trips to cities such as Chicago, Los Angeles, New York City, Orange County, San Diego, San Francisco and Seattle.
-Each trip has a particular industry focus, so if you would like to host a visit, please reach out to Colleen Murphy.
+Each trip has a particular industry focus, so if you would like to host a visit, please reach out to Ursula Diamond.
 Also, we plan to debut a new job shadowing opportunity.